DanRoal/Kindle-Calibre-Highlights/README.md

 This is a fork of the script made by Mahmad Sharaf which automates the process of moving highlights from Kindle E-readers to a Calibre Library.
 The intent of this fork is to both organize and improve on what has already been made.

+The following text is kept as the original repository until further documentation is made

 ## Technical Documentation for Book Highlight Mapping Program